 Children with acute-onset rash accompanied by fever or systemic signs require urgent evaluation and treatment.
 One of the most life-threatening differentials is meningococcal septicaemia.
 Other infectious diseases presenting with skin rash in children that can result in meningitis as a complication include, for example, roseola infantum (sixth disease).

-Rabies is caused by negative-sense RNA viruses of the Lyssavirus genus.
+An acute viral encephalomyelitis caused by negative-sense RNA viruses of the Lyssavirus genus.
 The virus enters the nervous system through unmyelinated sensory and motor terminals.
 Clinically, rabies has two forms: encephalitic (furious) and paralytic.
 Both forms have a prodrome of fever, chills, malaise, sore throat, vomiting, headaches, and paraesthesias.

 BMJ Publishing Group